Glaucoma Treatment in Dallas

 Should I Get Checked by an Eye Doctor for Glaucoma?

 - Do you have a family history of glaucoma?

 - Do you suffer from chronic high blood pressure?

 - Do you struggle with high blood sugar?

 Everyone needs to see an eye doctor for annual exams — no exceptions.
-If any of the above factors are true for you, however, you are at an even higher risk of glaucoma.
-At Key-Whitman Eye Center, our Dallas / Fort Worth Metroplex ophthalmologists offer initial consultations.
-Schedule yours by contacting us today, and keep reading to learn about the services we offer our patients.
+If any of the above factors are true for you, however, you are at a higher risk of glaucoma.
+At Key-Whitman Eye Center, our offer initial consultations.
+Schedule yours by contacting us today and keep reading to learn about the services we offer our patients.

 At Key-Whitman Eye Center, we provide award-winning services for our valued patients, supplemented by years of experience.
-All of our eye doctors are board certified either by the American Board of Ophthalmology or the American Board of Optometry.
+All our eye doctors in Dallas are board certified either by the American Board of Ophthalmology or the American Board of Optometry.